This week, the government announced the expansion of its Public Health Responsibility Deal.

 6. Remember your own wellbeing

 Finally, self-employed people are notoriously bad at looking after their own health and wellbeing.
 As well as considering your workforce, consider ways that you can improve and maintain your own health and your own state of mind.
 Getting enough time off is paramount.
 In addition, when you do take time off it is important that you make the most of it.
-You may want to read our tips for business owners’ holidays for more information on this.
 Similarly, consider whether you can delegate more of your workload.
 Business owners are often unwilling to give up control of aspects of their organisation, but by passing on tasks to trusted individuals you can improve your mindset and leave you free to build your business.